chitty/map-life/README.md

-# Time by country
+# Time spent by country

-Visualization tool that displays in which countries a person has spent their life.
+Quick snapshot showing where in the world you have been according to the submitted data.